KnowledgeCanvas/knowledge/README.md

 4. Give it a name and set it to port 5858
 5. Click "Ok"
 6. Select the configuration and press the "Debug" button

+## Viewing main process output after app has been packaged

+### MacOS
+1. Run the appropriate commands (i.e. `yarn build` > `yarn dist`)
+2. From the project root directory: `cd dist/mac/Knowledge\ Canvas.app/Contents`
+3. Run `./MacOS/Knowledge\ Canvas`

+Note that this *must* be run from the `Contents` folder

+## Viewing main process output after app has been installed
+The only different between this and the above is where the `Contents` folder is located.
+In most cases, you must run the command from `/Applications/Knowledge Canvas.app/Contents`